 Shop directly with us for a discount

-Simply enter code DIR-05 into the Discount/Referral code field when purchasing a policy and your price will automatically reduce and you'll see the saving in the premium field.
-This code will only work if you shop through us directly and not via a comparison website.
+Simply enter code DIR-05 into the Discount/Referral code box when purchasing a policy and your price will automatically reduce and you'll see the saving in the premiums.
+This code will only work if you shop through us directly.